conradakunga/Blog/_posts/2026-02-18-beware-passing-around-images-can-lead-to-unexpected-runtime-exceptions.md

 }
 ```

+Here, the `Graphics` object (or whatever equivalent) internal to the processor is created per instance.

+We also have the added benefit of being able to **safely dispose** of the `Graphics` object once we're done with it, since it implements [IDisposable](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable?view=net-10.0).

 ### TLDR

 **Passing around `Image` objects will likely land you in problems, due to threading and `Graphics` issues.**